New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 Three different aspects of the author’s life form the foundation of inquiry:

-At the same time, *Pressure Makes Diamonds*, owes a debt of inspiration to two historic works of journalism: Svetlana Alexievich’s *Secondhand Time*, a Nobel Prize-winning chronicle of repressed emotions unraveling with the fall of the USSR; and *Der Klang Der Familie* – a documentary on the rise of Berlin’s Techno scene after the fall of the wall, by German journalists Felix Denk Sven von Thülen.
+At the same time, Pressure Makes Diamonds is a journalistic endeavor that owes a debt of inspiration to two important works of oral history: Svetlana Alexievich’s Secondhand Time, a Nobel Prize-winning chronicle of repressed emotions unraveling with the fall of the USSR; and Der Klang Der Familie – a documentary on the rise of Berlin’s Techno scene after the fall of the wall, by German journalists Felix Denk and Sven von Thülen.

 Method